Skip to Content

 2025 Contest

-This year's judge is bestselling author, ALA Carnegie Medal and LA Times Book Prize winner Rebecca Makkai.
-The winning story will be published in A Public Space's print edition and the author will receive $1,000.
-The submission deadline was September 1, 2024.
+The judge was bestselling author, ALA Carnegie Medal and LA Times Book Prize winner Rebecca Makkai.
+The runners-up were published in A Public Space's online edition.
+The winning story was published in A Public Space's print edition and the author received $1,000.

 First Prize